A-mIn3/WINspect/README.md

 This current version of the script supports the following features :

 - Checking for installed security products.
+- Checking for DLL hijackability.
+- Checking for User Account Control settings.
+- Checking for unattended installs leftovers.
 - Enumerating world-exposed local filesystem shares.
 - Enumerating domain users and groups with local group membership.
 - Enumerating registry autoruns.